Thanksgiving Activities for Kids!

 After all, part of bringing your kids’ education to life is keeping it fresh by interjecting activities that build character and make activities fun and meaningful.

-Active Ideas with Gourds!
+Activities with Gourds!

 So, how about some physical games this Thanksgiving to work off all that food?
 We have found that when adults participate, the fun is multiplied!
 (And we are the ones that benefit most from the exercise, right?!)

-2. Pumpkin bowling – stack plastic cups in a pyramid or use set up empty plastic bottles in a bowling pattern.
+2. Pumpkin bowling – stack plastic cups in a pyramid or set up empty plastic bottles in a bowling pattern.
 Take turns rolling pumpkins or gourds to knock down the cups or bottles.

-3. Turkeys of Encouragement – this idea works best if you start a week or two before Thanksgiving to give everyone time to think.
+1. Make Turkeys of Encouragement â€“ this idea works best if you start earlier in November to give everyone time to think.
 Make a turkey, minus the feathers, for each member of your family.

 Put the person’s name on the turkey body along with a favorite Bible verse.
 Hang the turkeys on a wall or door that is easily accessible for every family member.
 Then, cut enough colorful feathers out of fall-colored construction paper to attach to each turkey.